mapbox/tutorials/poi-search-react/README.md

 ## Overview

-his Mapbox tutorial walks through how to integrate Points of Interest (POI) search results from the [Mapbox Search Box API](https://docs.mapbox.com/api/search/search-box/) into a React app, allowing the user to discover nearby businesses and services for a given map location.
+This Mapbox tutorial walks through how to integrate Points of Interest (POI) search results from the [Mapbox Search Box API](https://docs.mapbox.com/api/search/search-box/) into a React app, allowing the user to discover nearby businesses and services for a given map location.

 You'll learn how to: